muldjord/skyscraper/README.md

 * Added option to --purgedb to purge everything completely
 * Change 'reqRemaining' variable to work better when Skyscraper is supposed to clean up and exit
 * Make it possible to customize which entries are updated in the gamelist.xml file.
 So a user can ask Skyscraper to ONLY scrape, for instance, release dates and leave the rest of the nodes intact
-* Add '--glreplace' for use with ranged scraping.
+* Add '--replace' for use with ranged scraping.
 So it will write the gamelist, but only for those entries that are in the range.
 The rest are kept from the existing gamelist entries.

 #### Version 2.7.4 (11th September 2018)
 * Added '--unpack' command line option and config.ini options which enables the calculation of the checksum of the file inside 7z and zip files instead of the base file itself.
 Only relevant for 'screenscraper' module and requires 'p7zip' installed. (```$ sudo apt-get install p7zip-full``` for Debian base systems)